sejnub/ha-notiscript/README.md

 - [8.
 Documentation](#8-documentation)
 - [9.
 License](#9-license)

+## 1. State of this software

+The script seems to work fine (at least on my machine 😊).
+The documentation is to lengthy and not to the point; i will improve it if some people want to use this software.
+This is my first integration for Home Assistant and i am a programmer but python is new to me.

-## 1. Features
+## 2. Features

 - Can be used like any other `notify` platform
+- Can be used to create notifiers (services of the form `notify.<my name>`) that forward their calls to a configured script.
+- Preserves original notification service data
 - Supports dynamic script selection with three priority levels
 - Provides data transformation capabilities
-- Preserves original notification data
-- Works with automations, alerts, UI services

-## 2. Installation
+## 3. Installation

 You can find all the code at [GitHub / ha-notiscript](https://github.com/sejnub/ha-notiscript)

-### 2.1.
+### 3.1.
 Install via HACS (recommended)

 To install this integration using [HACS](https://hacs.xyz):